Update: This post and other HARA and Nā Hōkū Hanohano Award posts here were updated on 7/5/17.

-Disclaimer: I am not a member of the Board of Governors of HARA.
-What I write here is based on my prior experience as a board member, continuting interaction with them and other members, and continuing service on the selection committee.
+Disclaimer: I am a member of the Board of Governors of HARA, but this is not an official HARA document.
+What I write here is based on my prior experience as a board member, as chair and a few years of service on the selection committee continuting interaction with them and other members.
 Hopefully it will help, inform and entertain you, but take it with a grain of salt, and a dash of sarcasm.

 I found my preliminary ballots for the 2009 and 2010 Grammy Awards.
 Here’s a breakdown of the entries in the three primary categories that will compete for the “Best Regional Roots Music Album” Grammy in 2012 :